-There’s no arguing that this is an unusual time.
-With all the changes we’ve had to make in order to adapt in such a short period of time it’s no wonder that many of us are feeling stressed & maybe even a bit anxious, right?
+There’s no arguing that the last few years have been unusual.
+With all the changes we’ve had to make in order to adapt it’s no wonder that many of us are feeling stressed & maybe even a bit anxious, right?

 At China Rose Wellness we’re focused on channeling this energy into taking positive, nourishing action!
-In addition to following recommendations about staying home, spatial distancing, & hygiene practices it’s empowering to know that there is SO MUCH we can do to be proactive, diffuse our stress, and bolster our immune systems!
+It’s empowering to know that there is SO MUCH we can do to be proactive, diffuse our stress, and bolster our immune systems!
 A foundational place to start is with our food choices because the way we fuel our bodies determines both our mental and physical health.
 It’s the perfect time to let food truly be our medicine!

 Fresh is Best

-Fortunately, springtime brings many nutritious, seasonal food options to the table, so the plate is our canvas!
+Fortunately, each season brings many fresh food options to the table, so the plate is our canvas!
 Use your flavorful fresh produce finds as the base for the art that will become your meal.
 Explore what’s beautiful, what catches your eye, and what piques your interest then build a meal around it using what is accessible.
-Let your inner CIA chef loose!
+Let your inner Cordon Bleu chef loose!
 There are no mistakes!
 This is how we learn and grow.

 I know it’s tempting in times of stress to succumb to comfort foods like sugar and refined grains that turn into sugar when we digest them (like pasta, white rice, white potatoes, cereal, crackers, chips, and baked goods) because they send initial “feel good” signals to our brains.
 The trouble is that these types of foods lack fiber so they break down quickly, lifting our blood sugar to the highest of highs only to drop them to the lowest of lows.
 This leaves us hungry sooner and craving even more sugar (starting the vicious cycle once again) as well as feeling a little tired, irritable, and possibly more sensitive.
 Nobody needs that right now!